Iterable/iterable-swift-sdk/README.md

 #### In-app messages

-If you are already using in-app messages with IterableSDK, please checkout the [migration section](#Migrating-in-app-messages-from-previous-version-of-SDK).
+If you are already using in-app messages with IterableSDK, please check out the [migration section](#Migrating-in-app-messages-from-previous-version-of-SDK).

 ##### Default behavior